 From Pub to Community Hub

-The Antwerp Arms Association (AAA) was founded in 2013 to save and purchase a small heritage public house in Tottenham, London.
-The funds were raised through a share offer and a grant from the Social Investment Bank.
+The Antwerp Arms Association (AAA) was founded in 2013 to save a small heritage public house in Tottenham, London.
+We bought the pub from a developer to stop it being turned into flats.
+Funds were raised through a share offer and a grant from the Social Investment Bank.
 In March 2015 the AAA took on the ‘Annie’ and opened it as North London’s first Community Owned Pub.

-The AAA has just over 400 Shareholders who elect a small Management Committee at the AGM every September.
+The AAA now has over 400 Shareholders who elect a Management Committee at an Annual General Meeting (AGM) every September.
 The AAA employs a full time Manager and part time staff to run the operational side of the business.
-Volunteers help with community work, maintenance, and gardening.
-The Committee meets monthly and primarily oversees the strategic and community aspects which are:
+Volunteers help with community work, maintenance and gardening.
+The Committee meets monthly and oversees the strategic and community aspects to:

 Our 2019 AGM was held on 9th September.
 Further details can be viewed here.

 Chair – Joanna Yeung